-In Finance and Operations, Business edition, one of the fastest ways to register payments from the Payment Reconciliation Journal window by importing a bank statement file or feed.
+In Business Central, one of the fastest ways to register payments from the Payment Reconciliation Journal window by importing a bank statement file or feed.
 The payments are applied to open customer or vendor ledger entries based on data matches between payment text and entry information.
 You can review and change the matches before you post the journal, and close bank account ledger entries for ledger entries when you post the journal.
 The bank account is reconciled when all payments are applied.

 - The Cash Receipt Journal window, where you manually post receipts to the relevant general ledger, customer, or other account by entering a payment line.
 You can either apply the receipt or refund to one or more open entries before you post the cash receipt journal, or from the customer ledger entries.
+Here, you cannot reconcile bank accounts.

 The following table describes a sequence of tasks, with links to the topics that describe them.